xonixx/xonixx.github.io/bilingual_books.md

 Next, you'll need to translate the text of the source PDF into the language you know.

 As complex as it sounds, as easy it is.
 I used the free online service [https://www.onlinedoctranslator.com/en/translationform](https://www.onlinedoctranslator.com/en/translationform).
 Simply upload the source PDF and receive a translated version (Google Translate is used).
+Of course, you can also just use [Google Translate for documents](https://translate.google.com/?op=docs) with the same result.

 For those who object to using Google Translate here.
 It's true that automatic translations aren't always perfect.
 But for our task it's not a big deal.
 We use authentic source text, and it's fine to use less perfect translation.
 Besides, automatic translations have improved significantly in recent years.